Viscum album - Mistletoe

 Use and cultural importance

 Viscum album has a long history of use in traditional medicine.
 The plant was and is used to treat various symptoms, including high blood pressure, epilepsy and rheumatic complaints.
-Mistula is used in complementary cancer therapy in modern medicine, especially in anthroposophical medicine, where extracts are used by viscum album as immune modulators.
+Mistletoe is used in complementary cancer therapy in modern medicine, especially in anthroposophical medicine, where extracts are used by Viscum album as immune modulators.

 Culturally, Viscum album has a symbolic meaning in many European traditions.
 It is considered a symbol of fertility, protection and health.
 The tradition of the mistletoe, which is hung over doors during Christmas season, is particularly well known.
 It is said that a kiss under the mistletoe should bring happiness.